JAndrassy/NetApiHelpers/README.md

 The class MACAddress works similar as the well known IPAddress class from Arduino Core.

-It is compatible with an uint8_t array, implements Printable, can be parsed from string and formated to string.
+It is compatible with an uint8_t array, implements Printable, can be parsed from string and formatted to string.

 Some existing libraries return the byte array with values in reversed order.
 Method reverse() reverses the order of bytes in an MACAddress object.